ucgmsim/Velocity-Model/README.md

 # Velocity Model

 This is the repository for the source code for South Island Velocity Model (SIVM) generation and interrogation.
-The model generation is a serial process.
-There are five general call types which are outlined in this readme.
+There are five general call types which are outlined in this readme (others are under development)

 To clone the code from the github repository:
 ```